-1. How does laser hair removal work?
+1. How does permanent hair removal work?

 Laser hair removal is a cosmetic skincare procedure that relies on selective photothermolysis.
 The laser will send a light pulse targeting the pigment in the hair.
 The energy will then travel through the hair to the follicle.
-There, the light will change to thermal energy and damage the follicle.
+There, the light will change to thermal energy and damage the hair follicle.
 The blood vessel feeding it will cauterize.
 Damaged and without fuel, the hair follicle will no longer be able to product more hair.

 Patients must shave prior to each laser hair removal appointment.
 Long hair may reduce the effectiveness of the treatment as the energy would need to journey further to get to the follicle.
 Furthermore, long hair may increase the risk of burns.
 To be effective, the laser must find the hair to get through the follicle.
 That is why patients must not wax or sugar prior to their session.
 Indeed, both will remove the hair along with the root, leaving nothing for the laser to target.

 The repeated treatments are usually necessary because hair growth and loss naturally occur in a cycle, and laser treatment works best with hair follicles in the new-growth stage.
 Results vary significantly and are difficult to predict.
 Most people experience hair removal that lasts several months, and it might last for years.
 But laser hair removal doesn't guarantee permanent hair removal.